microsoft/TailwindTraders-Website/README.md

 ## Deploy the image on the cluster using Helm

 To deploy the web on the AKS you can use the `DeployWebAKS.ps1` script in `/Deploy` folder.
-This script have following parameters:
+This script has the following parameters:

 - `-aksName`: Name of the AKS (same AKS where Backend is)
 - `-resourceGroup`: Resource group of the AKS
-- `-acrName`: ACR where image is pushed.
+- `-acrName`: ACR where the image is pushed.
 Has to be the same ACR where Backend images are.
 - `-tag`: Tag to use for the Docker image of the Web
 - `-valueSFile`: YAML files containing the values.
 Defaults to `gvalues.yaml`.
 You can use the provided `gvalues.yaml` as-is, so don't need to specify this parameter.
 - `-b2cValuesFile`: YAML file with the B2C configuration values.
 Defaults to `values.b2c.yaml`.
-If B2C login is needed, you must fill the values in the file in order to configure it.
+If a B2C login is needed, you must fill the values in the file to configure it.
 - `-tlsEnv`: TLS environment (staging or prod) that is installed in the cluster.
 Refer to the Backend repo for more information.
 - `-appInsightsName`: Application Insights' name for monitoring purposes.
-  > **Note** The DeployWebAKS.ps1 uses, only if -appInsightsName is paseed, the _application-insights_ CLI extension to find the application insights id.
+  > **Note** The DeployWebAKS.ps1 uses, only if -appInsightsName is passed, the _application-insights_ CLI extension to find the application insights id.
 Install it with `az extension add --name application-insights` if you pass it.

 To install the web in AKS my-aks using production TLS certificates, located in resource group my-rg and using an ACR named `my-acr` you can type: